amalhanaja/Weatherman/README.md

 The Rickypedia app contains following types of modules:

-- The `app` module - contains app level and scaffolding classes that bind the rest of the codebase such as `MainActivity`, `WMApplicatio`, and app-level controlled navigation.
+- The `app` module - contains app level and scaffolding classes that bind the rest of the codebase such as `MainActivity`, `WMApplication`, and app-level controlled navigation.

 - `feature:` modules - feature specific modules which are scoped to handle a single responsibility in the app.
 These module can be reused by any app, including test or other flavoured apps, when needed while still keeping it separated and isolated. when a class is needed only by one `feature` module then it should remain within that module.
 If not, then should be extracted into an appropriate `core` module.
 A feature `module` should have no dependency on other features modules.